megrawlab/IndeCut/README.md

 + FANMOD

-  1. The binary files required for running FANMOD are ocated at fanmod direcotory.
+  1. The binary files required for running `FANMOD` are located at `fanmod` folder.
-  2. fanmodmultrg is a pre-compiled C execuatble file which outputs randomly generated graphs by FANMOD algorithm into fn_out direcotory.
+  2. `fanmodmultrg` is a pre-compiled `C` program which outputs randomly generated graphs by `FANMOD` algorithm into `fanmod/fn_out` folder.
 + WaRSwap

+  1. `WaRSwap` is implemented in `R` and is located at `warswap` folder.
+  2. This program outputs the random graphs into `warswap/wr_out` folder.
 + DIA-MCIS

+  1. The binary files required for running `DIA-MCIS` are located at `diamcis` folder.
+  2. `dia-mcis-standard` is a pre-compiled `C` program which outputs randomly generated graphs by `DIA-MCIS` algorithm into `diamcis/di_out` folder.
 + CoMoFinder

+  1. This tool is implemented in java and the binary classes required for running `CoMoFinder` are located at `comofinder` folder.
+  2. `comoFinder_randout.jar` is a pre-compiled `Java` program which outputs randomly generated graphs by `CoMoFinder` algorithm into `comofinder/cf_out` folder.

++ CSDP

 ## Installation
 1. Download/clone this repository into your working directory.